Liquid foams and emulsions: generation, stability and properties

 The participants should have at least a bachelor in chemistry, physics or related subjects.

-In order to adapt the content of the training course to the expectations of trainees, a survey downloadable through this link (available soon), should be completed and returned at the time of registration.
+In order to adapt the content of the training course to the expectations of trainees, please complete the survey available at the link below and return it when submitting your registration.

 Each training day includes approximately two-thirds of theoretical lectures, supported by numerous demonstration experiments.
 The remaining third is devoted to hands-on laboratory practicals, carried out in small groups of 3–4 participants, formed according to participants’ backgrounds and interests.